Prerequisite/Corequisite Key

 P: CJ-101, MATH-135, junior standing

 This course examines the fundamental principles and tools of social science research.
 Students will develop a basic literacy enabling them to design social science research studies, explore the merits and limits of various research strategies and tools of analysis, and comprehend the basics of qualitative and quantitative research methods.
 Students will also identify ethical considerations important to social science research, describe the main elements of a social science research study, and define important platforms used to disseminate research findings.
-Offered fall.
-Formerly Research Methods and Design.
+Formerly Statistics and Research I.

 CJ 302